How to Achieve Maximum Efficiency for Shorter Run Orders?

 • All you need to be better prepared.
 Keep continuous feeding to the line.
 Before loading the cuttings in the line, keep everything ready- all approvals related to the style, trim, and complete cutting of the order or at least two day's cutting WIP should be there.

-• Train employees (sewing operators) separately, how to do the operation they are going to assign to the style.
+• Train employees (sewing operators) separately, on how to do the operation they are going to assign to the style.

 What is a Short Run Order?

-An order of small order quantity that runs on the production line for 3-5 days.
+An order of a small order quantity that runs on the production line for 3-5 days.
 The order quantity for a short-run order may be different depending on the style design.
 Garment factories set their own criteria for considering the order short-run or a long-run order.

 Prasanta Sarkar